 Any material that contains nudity, is extremely or graphically violent, or is otherwise unsuitable for minors (anyone below the age of 18) is prohibited.
 This includes artistic nudes.

 Exhibitors who display prohibited adult material in the general public's view or attempt to sell it will be reminded once about our adult material policy.
-Failure to comply with warnings may result in removal from Exhibitors Rooms (Artist Alley and Vendors Room) and forfeiture of all fees.
+Failure to comply with warnings is cause for removal from Exhibitors Rooms (Artists Alley and Vendors Room) and forfeiture of all fees.

 Setsucon is a convention created by fans, for fans, and we want to encourage creative originality in all of our valued attendees.
-This is especially true for the Artist Alley.
+This is especially true for the Artists Alley.
 Setsucon supports the rights of artists and other creators regarding their intellectual property.
-We have a strict policy regarding bootlegs and counterfeit merchandise, and we take its enforcement seriously, but we also recognize that fandom has a long tradition of "playing with other peoples' toys".
+We have a strict no bootlegs policy regarding bootleg, counterfeit, or unlicensed resale of merchandise in the Artists Alley, and we take its enforcement seriously; however, we also recognize that our fandom has a long tradition of fan art and fan fiction.
 Doujinshi, fanzines, fan fiction, and fan art are part of what makes fans, fans.
 They are creative ways for creative people to celebrate what we love.

 Setsucon is choosing to encourage original art, and yet we remain supportive of fan works, to the extent that we can legally do so.
 To that end, we are providing some general guidelines to help you in determining what is generally okay, and what is generally going to get you into trouble with somebody's lawyers eventually.

-So when you sign up for a table in the Artist Alley, we ask that you sign a form that makes it clear you understand and accept all the terms and conditions -- and that any violations of copyright, etc. are the responsibility of the individual artist and not the responsibility of Setsucon.
+So when you sign up for a table in the Artists Alley, we ask that you sign a contract that makes it clear you understand and accept all the terms and conditions -- and that any violations of copyright, etc. are the responsibility of the individual artist and not the responsibility of Setsucon.

-Though it is not a constant problem, it has come to light on occasion that an artist or vendor may overstep the limits of the booth space they have purchased for the convention.
-We do understand that more space means more products you can sell.
-However, encroaching on someone else's space can be both annoying and possibly dangerous.
+Though it is not a constant problem, it has come to light on occasion that an artist may overstep the limits of the table space that they have purchased for the convention.
+We do understand that more space means more products that you can sell, however, encroaching on someone else's space can be both annoying and possibly dangerous.

-It is out of respect for everyone's happiness and safety that we ask you to take consideration when coordinating your designated space in the Artist Alley or Vendors Room.
+It is out of respect for everyone's happiness and safety that we ask you to take consideration when coordinating your designated space in the Artists Alley.

 To eliminate conflict, keep in mind that you and your neighbors share a limited area.
 This means that your personal effects should not impede your neighbor's ability to sit, get in and out of, or move about their space during the course of the convention.
 Displays should be of a manageable size and utilize your space as efficiently as possible.
-We also ask that if you have any surplus items or boxes that you do NOT block any exits or fire exits in the case of an emergency.
-Remember too, that displays shouldn't extend into the walking paths of attendees, as these two rooms have heavy foot traffic.
+If you have any surplus items or boxes, we also ask that you do NOT block any exits or fire exits in the case of an emergency.
+Remember too, that displays shouldn't extend into the walking paths of attendees, as the room has heavy foot traffic.